-This event will look at the importance of students completing their education, and the role local businesses can play in ensuring students leave College with degrees.
+This event looked at the importance of students completing their education, and the role local businesses can play in ensuring students leave College with degrees.

-We are delighted to welcome two local Business leaders who will be leading our discussion as we look at the economic benefits of completion to the local community:
+We were delighted to welcome Janet LaBar and Mike Bomar, two local Business leaders who lead the discussion as we look at the economic benefits of completion to the local community:

 Transformational Leadership: Overcoming Obstacles as a Business|Friday, April 21, 2017